Dave Gorman: Are You Dave Gorman?

-Gorman shot to fame following a drunken bet with his flatmate Danny Wallace, which became the backdrop to a book, written by Gorman, and a play written by Wallace.
-The bet was thus: Gorman claimed that he shared the name "Dave Gorman" with the assistant manager of East Fife F.C. and that there must be "loads" of others around.
+Gorman shot to fame following a drunken bet with his flatmate Danny Wallace which became the backdrop to a book written by Gorman, and a play written by Wallace.
+The bet was thus: Gorman claimed he shared the name Dave Gorman with the assistant manager of East Fife F.C. and that there must be "loads" of others around.
 Wallace disagreed with him, so the two travelled to Methil (about 450 mi from London), with a Polaroid camera, to meet the assistant manager, whose name was indeed Dave Gorman.
 The bet soon evolved into a monster as, on the way to meet Dave Gormans numbers 4 and 5, Wallace decided Gorman must meet one for every card in the deck (including the jokers).

 His quest to meet this target is described, with highlights including: five people changing their names by deed poll (two of whom were women); a trip to New York that resulted in failure when he discovered the man he had gone to meet was not Dave Gorman, but B. David Gorman and therefore was ineligible; and the American journey included a meeting with an actor who had played a character called David Gorman, the validity of which is hotly contested in the book.